 The Rentstart loan scheme helps disadvantaged tenants in the private rental market with money for bond and rent in advance.
-Apply through DCJ Housing (call 1300 468 746).
+Apply through Housing NSW (phone 1300 468 746).

 Holding fees

 A landlord/agent may ask you to pay a holding fee on approval of your application for a tenancy.
 The most they can ask for is one week's rent.